 Several mechanisms may explain why this happens:

-• Reduced Caloric Intake: Ozempic suppresses appetite and slows gastric emptying, which can lower energy levels, especially if meal portions or nutrients drop too quickly.
+- Reduced Caloric Intake: Ozempic suppresses appetite and slows gastric emptying, which can lower energy levels, especially if meal portions or nutrients drop too quickly.

-• Gastrointestinal Side Effects: Symptoms like nausea, vomiting, or diarrhea can lead to mild dehydration and reduced nutrient absorption — both known contributors to fatigue.
+- Gastrointestinal Side Effects: Symptoms like nausea, vomiting, or diarrhea can lead to mild dehydration and reduced nutrient absorption — both known contributors to fatigue.

-• Early Metabolic Shifts: As the body adapts to lower glucose levels and changes in insulin activity, energy metabolism can temporarily fluctuate, leading to short-term fatigue.
+- Early Metabolic Shifts: As the body adapts to lower glucose levels and changes in insulin activity, energy metabolism can temporarily fluctuate, leading to short-term fatigue.

-Healthcare providers often emphasize the importance of starting with a low dose and increasing it gradually when prescribing Ozempic.
+Healthcare providers often emphasize the importance of starting with a low dose and increasing dose adjustment gradually when prescribing Ozempic.
 The typical Ozempic dosage begins at 0.25 mg once weekly for four weeks, followed by gradual increases to 0.5 mg, 1 mg, or up to 2 mg, depending on blood sugar response and tolerability.
 This stepwise titration minimizes side effects and helps the body adjust.

-During this adjustment period, some patients may experience increased fatigue as their calorie intake decreases and their metabolism adjusts.
+During this dose adjustment period, some patients may experience increased fatigue as their calorie intake decreases and their metabolism adjusts.
 Semaglutide — the active ingredient in Ozempic — activates GLP-1 receptors that regulate blood sugar, appetite, and digestion.
 These changes can create a temporary energy deficit, mainly when weight loss occurs rapidly or when dietary protein is insufficient.

 Fortunately, most patients adapt over time.
 Fatigue often improves within a few weeks as the body stabilizes, energy levels rebound, and gastrointestinal symptoms lessen.